apetro/uportal-messaging/docs/README.md

 ```

 returns:
-A json object, containing every known message which is valid for the current system date of the microservice's host.
+A JSON object, containing every known message, regardless of all criteria.

 description:
-An interim method, the functionality of which is to be folded into more robust filtering when authentication is implemented.
+Intended as an administrative or troubleshooting view on the data.

+Security:
+WARNING: Does not apply any access control.
+Implement access control at the container layer.
+Whatever access control
+is appropriate, apply it to the `/allMessages` path at e.g. the `httpd` layer.